What is a Wastegate Turbocharger?

 Nowadays, vehicles with turbocharged engines feature the wastegate turbocharger.
 This technology helps to deliver optimum engine performance during peak operating conditions.
 In addition, the wastegate valve prevents the turbocharger from over-running.
 Particularly, it also avoids the engine from over-boost and prevents any mechanical failure.

 This feature in the turbocharger consists of a bypass valve.
 It circumvents some part of the exhaust gas going to the turbine and releases them into the outlet.
 Furthermore, the waste-gate turbocharger has a bypass valve built into the turbine housing.
 It diverts some of the exhaust gases away from the turbine wheel through this valve.

 The internal construction of the turbine consists of the wastegate valve and hollow passage within the turbocharger.
 So, it allows some of the boost pressure to enter into this passage.
 Then, the exhaust system automatically routes the bypassed exhaust gases to the catalytic converter and tailpipes.

 In this system, the speed of the turbine wheel determines the diversion of the exhaust gases.
-The wastegate unit reduces the high boost pressure developed by the compressor to the desired level.
-Thus, it delivers the optimum engine performance with controlled peak cylinder pressure.
+Besides, the wastegate unit reduces the high boost pressure developed by the compressor to the desired level.
+Thus, it delivers optimum engine performance with controlled peak cylinder pressure.